smucclaw/documentation/docs/developers-installation-webtool.rst

 This will deallocate the running instance and make the slot available.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Bringing Down A Server through a forced shutdown
+Bringing Down A Server Through A Forced Shutdown
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are 10 slots per v8K run.